NECROTIC RING SPOT FUNGUS

 Fixing the Anaerobic Soil Takes Time

 The main reason a lawn becomes overrun by Necrotic Ring Spot is because the excessive water caused by the overwatering replaced the air in the soil, and without air the majority of the microbes die.
-The Necrotic Ring Spot fungus thrive in an anerobic environment which is why they were not also killed by the excessive lawn watering.
+The Necrotic Ring Spot fungus thrive in an anaerobic environment which is why they thrive in an excessive lawn watering environment.

 Necrotic Ring Spot Spores are In Everyone’s Soils